-To add ISC to your system, follow these steps.
+To add ISC to your system, either as a new ISC customer, a customer migrating from a Cisco VPNSC release, or a customer upgrading from a previous ISC release, follow these steps.
 The ISC GUI installer checks that the required Solaris packages and patches are installed.
 The installer has you acknowledge the missing patches and you can then continue the installation.
 You can install the specified missing packages or patches later.